Introduction

 Path Construction

-Oftentimes browsers have to consider multiple certification paths until they can find a valid one for a given certificate.
+Often, web browsers and software clients in general may build to multiple candidate trust anchors (e.g., due to cross-signs) and frequently fetch missing intermediates via AIA to complete a chain.
 Even though a path may contain certificates that “chain” together properly to a known anchor, the path itself may be rejected due to restrictions on path length, domain name, certificate usage, or policy.

 Constructing and evaluating all possible paths is an expensive process performed for every new certificate a browser encounters.
 Browsers have implemented various optimizations to minimize the number of rejected candidate paths, but delving into such details is well beyond the scope of this article.